I was looking at noroads expeditions, they have a 10 day sea kayak trip. Has anyone done this. www.noroads.com.au

 I don't have 10 days on/near Komodo, I only have a week there.
 I'm taking along 9 yr old child.
 Any other recommendations for a few days on the island (Is that even possible?)

 Don't know about Komodo Island but there are cabins on Rinca Island where you can stay.
 The dragons are good swimmers, they swim from island to island & you will need to be careful of your child around them.
-Never run from them or they'll chase you & if worst comes to worst, move in a zig zag patterns since the dragons run in a straight line. almost 8 years ago
+Never run from them or they'll chase you & if worst comes to worst, move in a zig zag patterns since the dragons run in a straight line. over 8 years ago

 The cabins are in the, I think they call it 'camp village', near where alot of dragons (monitor lizards) laze about.
 Please bear in mind if you decide to stay there, this is potentially a dangerous environment though obviously it is feasible to stay on the island & I think it will be an absolutely amazing, unique experience to do so.
 There are steps up to the cabins which I'm unsure whether the dragons can negotiate.
 Though I asked at the time I can't remember.
 Try never to accidentally stand on one, their deceptive laziness and earthy colour might mean you don't see one lying there.
 Attacks have occured because of this.
 When moving around the island you will need to be accompanied by a guide carrying a two pronged stick.

 While humans aren't the dragons natural prey, a few people have been attacked & died.
 They can move from zero speed to lightning fast, I think for short periods of time, in a second.
 Their mouths teem with bacteria which alone will kill prey over time.
 I loved Rincas unique environment with its dragons & amusing monkeys & it all felt a bit Jurassic Parky.
 However if you chose to stay there please do not unestimate these dragons, particularly with a child which perhaps due to their height, I think leaves them more vulnerable, Please enjoy but do not unestimate these dragons, which with a guide, you can observe very close up to as they laze around.
-Take the required precautions. almost 8 years ago
+Take the required precautions. over 8 years ago

 I'm not trying to frighten you Lisa, just spell out the facts.
 The facts are that if you decide to stay on the island, outside your cabin are creatures which are capable of killing you.
 Also I recall someone mentioning children are more vulnerable, perhaps these are very small ones, I don't know.
 However since there are cabins where you can stay on the island it is obviously considered safe & feasible to do so & it would be a wonderful, unique experience, I think your best bet would be to contact the authorities who run the islands & ask them.
 I'm only a tourist, not an expert.
 I just don't want you walking blindly & unprepared into a dangerous, if fascinating & unique environment.